There is only one person to blame. Yep, it's all his fault. We can all…

-We have all tried to find "balance" in our lives.
+Searching to find "balance" in your life?
 Between work, school, friends, family and personal time, it feels impossible to fit it all in.
 It might work one day out the of week, but long-term, it becomes unfeasible.
 After a few days of life feeling unstable, that little voice inside our head makes us feel like we are doing everything wrong, we're not good enough and unworthy of an amazing life.
 That's why I am calling BS on "balance."

 Striving for it is unrealistic and sometimes downright destructive.
 We use the results of the unbalanced feeling to make ourselves feel guilty, inadequate and undeserving, then we use it as a weapon to compare ourselves to other people and sometimes even harm them in the process.
 That's why instead of "balance," we can work on our ability to adapt and be prepared.